-Bella Collina is an approximately 2,000 acre residential subdivision (with a Master’s level golf course) located in Montverde, in the picturesque rolling terrain of Central Florida.
+Bella Collina is an approximately 2,000-acre residential subdivision (with a Master’s level golf course) located in Montverde, in the picturesque rolling terrain of Central Florida.
 The vision for the community, including the landscape, was not consistent with the modest water allocation that was available through the St. John’s River Water Management District (SJRWMD).
 Masuen Consulting, LLC was hired to analyze the allocation and develop an irrigation master plan to maximize development potential and ensure the owners vision of a Tuscan‐like landscape was achievable.

 The proposed water supply solution required a complex system of sources (Lake Sienna augmented by several existing and proposed Upper Floridan backup wells).
 These sources were connected together by a sophisticated central control system that made real‐time decisions based upon information received from field‐based sensors (lake levels, flow rates, anticipated demand, weather, seasonal requirements, and system hydraulics).
 Graphics to explain and support the function and schematic relationship between elements of this proposed system were prepared in order to educate and negotiate with SJRWMD.
 Following approval of the overall water supply and allocation by SJRWMD, the irrigation master distribution system for both public and private properties was designed.

 In order to meet the negotiated allocation, preserving 182 acres of natural vegetation, selecting drought tolerant plantings, minimizing irrigated turf, and a highly efficient irrigation system were elemental to success.
-The use of drip irrigation in all shrub beds, and turf areas along road right‐of‐ways, plus rotors in the limited number of larger open turf areas, was required.
+The use of drip irrigation in all shrub beds, and turf areas along road right-of-ways, plus rotors in the limited number of larger open turf areas, were required.
 In all, over 3.1 million feet of drip tubing was installed.
 With a mix of both sugar sand and fine soils on the site, the size of the project, and the complexity of the system, the selection of a quality contractor along with close monitoring and coordination during the installation by Masuen Consulting, was essential.
-Masuen Consulting’s extensive, and successful, experience with low volume drip design, installation, maintenance, and management was critical to realizing the projects objectives.
+Masuen Consulting’s extensive and successful experience with low volume drip design, installation, maintenance, and management was critical to realizing the projects objectives.

-The master distribution design used a computerized central control system including a dedicated weather station, flow sensing, lake level sensing and other inputs to coordinate both the demand (irrigation flow) and supply (automated lake level monitoring/maintenance) sides of the system.
+The master distribution design used a computerized central control system, including a dedicated weather station, flow sensing, lake level sensing and other inputs to coordinate both the demand (irrigation flow) and supply (automated lake level monitoring/maintenance) sides of the system.

 (Note: Masuen Consulting recommendations for drip installation included burying the dripline at 4” depth.
 This protects the tubing from mechanical damage during routine landscape maintenance.
 However, the client chose to install the tubing on the surface to save both time and money during the installation.)